Triggers

 Beyond the classic update-available event, triggers can fire on additional events:

 update-applied-- fires after a container is successfully updated by a Docker or Docker Compose trigger.
 Useful for audit or confirmation notifications.update-failed-- fires when an update fails or is rolled back.
 Carries the container name and error message.security-alert-- fires when the Update Bouncer detects critical or high vulnerabilities during a pre-update scan.
 Includes a vulnerability summary.agent-disconnect-- fires when a remote agent loses its connection.
+This event skips threshold checks (always fires).agent-reconnect-- fires when a remote agent reconnects after losing connection.
+Only fires on true reconnects, not the initial startup connection.
 This event skips threshold checks (always fires).

 Template Variable Reference